gigamaster/ui-theme-doc/_theme_collection_3/metro.md

 ---
 layout: default
-title: Child Theme
+title: Metro
-parent: Parent Theme
+parent: CSS Frameworks
 ---

 # Child Theme

-This is a child page in Theme Collection 1.
+This is a child page in Theme Collection 3.

+CSS Frameworks.

+Metro.

 The breadcrumb link above should lead to a page in the same collection.